rmbolger/Posh-ACME/docs/Plugins/Cloudflare.md

 ## Using the Plugin

 If you're using the newer API Token method, you'll use it with the `CFToken` SecureString parameter.
-If you're using the Global API Key method, you'll need to use the `CFAuthEmail` and `CFAuthKey` parameters with the account's email address and previously retrieved Global API Key.
+If you're using the Global API Key method, you'll need to use the `CFAuthEmail` and `CFAuthKeySecure` parameters with the account's email address as a string and previously retrieved Global API Key as a SecureString.

-*NOTE: The `CFTokenInsecure` parameter is still supported but should be considered deprecated and may be removed in a future major release.*
+*NOTE: The `CFTokenInsecure` and `CFAuthKey` parameters are deprecated and will be removed in the next major module version.
+Please migrate to one of the Secure parameter sets.*

 ### API Token